ember-engines/ember-engines.com/markdown/guide/testing.md

 * To test an `in-repo-engine`, we must set up the tests from the host app

-* for test an `engine as addon` we must setup the tests from the dummy app
+* To test an `engine as an addon`, we must set up the tests from the dummy app

 Ember Engines comes with a **set of test helpers that can be used in Unit/Integration tests**: